Yash-Singh1/monkeyide/README.md

 - `pack`
   Packs up the given list.
 You can run `ide.pack(ide.files)` to pack up everything now.
 - `large`
   Mass create files.
-Takes in a object in the form:
+Takes in an object in the form:

   ```json
   {
     "name": "NAME",